GIT_FEED

 What it does

-RTK is a tool that sits between AI coding assistants (like Claude or other AI helpers) and your computer's command line, cleaning up and shrinking the output before the AI has to read it — cutting the amount of text the AI processes by 60-90%.
-This directly reduces the cost of using AI coding tools, since most AI services charge based on how much text they read and generate.
+RTK is a tool that sits between AI coding assistants (like Claude or other AI helpers) and your development environment, automatically trimming and compressing the information sent to the AI so it processes less text.
+This cuts the cost of using AI coding tools by 60-90%, since most AI services charge based on how much text they read and generate.

 Why it matters